 In 2005, a federal appeals court expressed “serious doubt” that sexual orientation is an impermissible basis for excluding a prospective juror.
 (United States v.
 Ehrmann, 421 F.3d 774 (8th Cir.
 2005).)
 Some courts disagree—for example, a California appellate court held that discriminatory exclusion of lesbian and gay potential jurors is unconstitutional.
 (People v.
 Garcia, 77 Cal.App.4th 1269 (2000).)
 (The California court based its decision on both the California Constitution and the federal Constitution.)

-Regardless of the Ninth Circuit’s decision (each federal circuit court’s rulings apply only to the courts within its territory), the issue won’t be finally settled until the Supreme Court takes it up.
+Regardless of DOJ policy and the Ninth Circuit’s decision (each federal circuit court’s rulings apply only to the courts within its territory), the issue won’t be finally settled until the Supreme Court takes it up.